-It's not very far off from the next generation...you know, the off-spring of the jitterbuggers - the much maligned rock-n-roll audiences - is it?
+When you think about it, it's not very far off from the next generation...you know, the off-spring of the jitterbuggers, the much maligned rock-n-roll audiences, is it?
 In fact, I remember one time when I must've been around fourteen years old (ca1975) when I was at a restaurant with my mother and her mother.
 On our table was the table-top jukebox that advertised three plays for twenty five cents.
 Of course, I asked my mom for a quarter.
 She responded with, "As long as you're not going to play any of that rock crap!"

-To which her mother replied to her with, "Well, you're music wasn't any better!"
+To which her mother replied with, "Well, you're music wasn't any better!"